5 Days in Puglia Without a Car (An Epic Itinerary Adjustable to 7 Days)

 I chose to book my accommodation in Murat as it is conveniently located between Bari Vecchia and the train station.

-This was a solo trip, and I stayed at B&B Alighieri 97, which, like many guesthouses in Europe, is housed in a residential building.
+On my solo trip, I stayed at B&B Alighieri 97 in the single room, which was a relatively budget-friendly option.
+Like many guesthouses in Europe, it is housed in a residential building.
 It’s a super simple B&B, yet it’s clean, comfy, and with an ideal location near many restaurants, cafes, and shopping streets.

-A higher-rated accommodation in Murat is BARI 102: Rated 9.8 and located near the shopping street near Via Sparano, this B&B offers modern rooms and suites for 2-5 people (with a small balcony) and a highly-rated breakfast buffet.
+Another higher-rated accommodation in Murat is BARI 102: Rated 9.9 and located near the shopping street near Via Sparano, this B&B offers modern rooms and suites for 2-5 people (with a small balcony) and a highly-rated breakfast buffet.

-If you’re seeking a unique experience, you can also book a stay in a Masseria, a traditional estate-like farmhouse from the 16th century, or a trullo, Puglia’s renowned stone hut.
-A highly rated one is Il Trullo Gentile.
+I would have loved to stay in a Masseria, a traditional estate-like farmhouse from the 16th century, or a trullo, Puglia’s renowned stone hut, but these are not suitable for a car-free trip.

 To me, it felt like five days were only enough to see a very small part of Puglia.